-The concurrence agency response made no reference to the design and siting aspect of the referral, accordingly this aspect was taken to be a deemed refusal pursuant to Section 286(2) of the SPA
+Although the concurrence agency response, as detailed above, specified the particular non-compliance with regard to design and siting, it gave no direction to the Assessment Manager as whether or not it should be refused.
+Accordingly, this aspect was taken to be a deemed refusal pursuant to Section 286(2) of the SPA.

-On or about 4 January 2017, the Assessment Manager issued the decision (Decision Notice No.0002016269) to the Applicant refusing the Building Development Application.
+On or about 2 December 2016, the Assessment Manager issued the decision (Decision Notice No.0002016265) to the Applicant refusing the Building Development Application.

-On or about 10 January 2017, this appeal was filed by the Assessment Manager on behalf of the Applicant seeking an order to set aside the decision (Decision Notice No. 0002016269) and replace it having considered the following:
+On or about 6 December 2016, this appeal was filed by the Assessment Manager on behalf of the Applicant seeking an order to set aside the decision (Decision Notice No. 0002016265) and replace it having considered the following: